-5.3 Sound of Ikebana under the parabolic flight
+5.3 Sound of Ikebana Under the Parabolic Flight

-As mentioned earlier, one parabolic flight allowed us to experience microgravity about ten times.
+As mentioned earlier, one parabolic flight allowed us to experience microgravity ten times.
 Moreover, the flight was carried out twice over two days.
-Except for the failure, the Sound of Ikebana was created 18 times.
-Therefore, it was possible to obtain a video image of 6 positions x 18 times.
-Figure 7 shows how the actual Sound of Ikebana images changes as time passes.
-Also, Fig. 8 shows an example of an image at a specific moment of a video taken from 6 positions.
+Except for two failures which was caused by the inaccurate timing among the three members, the Sound of Ikebana was created 18 times.
+Therefore, obtaining video images of 6 positions x 18 times was possible.
+Figure 6 shows how the actual Sound of Ikebana images changes as time passes.
+Also, Fig. 7 shows an example of an image at a specific video moment taken from 6 positions.